-B. Whether Requestor is an Affected Person under 30 TAC § 55.203.
+The ED recommends that the Commission find that Herb Flanagan is an Affected Persons under 30 TAC § 55.203.

-1. Dana Garrett filed a Request that effectively identified a personal, justiciable interest affected by the application.
+2. Lanell Flanagan filed a Request that effectively identified a personal, justiciable interest affected by the application.

-Ms. Garrett's Request stated that the proposed facility will be in proximity to her home, which according to the GIS map prepared by the ED's staff is only 0.51 linear miles from the proposed facility and is along the proposed discharge route within one stream-mile.
-This increases the likelihood that Ms. Garrett will be affected in a way not common to the general public.
-Ms. Garrett's Request raised relevant issues to a decision on the application, including whether the proposed facility and its discharge will adversely affect children that recreate in her spring creek and flora and fauna within the route of the proposed discharge, specifically the Whistling and Wood Ducks, Pileated Woodpeckers, Peacocks, Guineas, and Canadian and Egyptian Geese that use her property as a wildlife habitat.
+Ms. Flanagan's Request stated that the proposed facility is in proximity to her home, which according to the GIS map prepared by the ED's staff is only 0.10 linear miles from the proposed facility, which can possibly increase the likelihood that Ms. Flanagan will be affected in a way not common to the public.